Fukuoka Airport: Civilian usage

 Fukuoka's first civilian air service was Japan Airlines' Fukuoka-Osaka-Tokyo service, which commenced in 1951.
 JAL introduced jet service on the Fukuoka-Tokyo route in 1961.
 The airport's first international service was to nearby Busan, South Korea, beginning in 1965.
 Air Siam and Air France both began long-haul service to Fukuoka in 1975, but withdrew within two years.

-In the mid-1990s, Delta Air Lines operated a non-stop flight between Fukuoka and its transpacific hub in Portland, Oregon, but later dropped the route due to financial pressure.
+In October 1998, Delta Air Lines started a non-stop flight between Fukuoka and its transpacific hub in Portland using a McDonnell Douglas MD-11.
+It dropped the route the following September due to a decline in the Japanese economy.
 Japan Airlines operated flights from Fukuoka to Hawaii until withdrawing in 2005.
 Delta launched service to Honolulu in 2011, which was successful beyond expectations, particularly due to the opening of the Kyushu Shinkansen which made it a convenient resort route offering for passengers from throughout Kyushu.
 This led to an increase of Delta's frequencies in 2012, as well as Hawaiian Airlines offering a daily Fukuoka-Honolulu service.

-Expansion
+In April 2013, KLM inaugurated a flight to Amsterdam aboard a Boeing 777.
+This was the first direct service between Fukuoka and Europe.
+KLM discontinued it in January 2016.
+Four months later, Finnair introduced seasonal flights to Helsinki.
+The airline utilized Airbus A330s on the route.
+The last flight took off in 2019; Finnair suspended the link due to the COVID-19 pandemic and the closure of Russian airspace to the airline after invading Ukraine.

+Future developments

 Although Fukuoka is known as one of the most convenient airports in Japan, it is constrained both by its inner-city location and by its single runway.
 The International Terminal was opened in 1999.
 Operations at the airport began to exceed its capacity of 145,000 annual flights in 2012, the year in which several new low-cost carriers began operation.
-The Japan Civil Aviation Bureau has announced that Fukuoka will be designated as a "congested airport" (IATA Level 3) from late March 2016, meaning that the airport will be subject to slot restrictions and operators will have to receive 5-year permits from JCAB in order to operate at FUK.
+The Japan Civil Aviation Bureau has announced that Fukuoka will be designated as a "congested airport" (IATA Level 3) from late March 2016, meaning that the airport will be subject to slot restrictions and operators will have to receive five-year permits from JCAB in order to operate at FUK.

 With Fukuoka's ambitions to become a hub for business and travel in East Asia, moving the airport further inland or to an offshore artificial island to accommodate increased traffic has been considered.
 However, the idea of a new airport in the sea off Shingu has been opposed by environmentalists.
 The Gan-no-su coastal area has also been mooted, and it was the site of an airfield in the 1940s, but similar environmental concerns exist there.
 There is some debate as to whether a new airport is really needed, given the cost, the environmental problems, and the available capacity at alternates Kitakyushu Airport and Saga Airport, though much more distant from the city center.